JimmyChen233/BypassQ/Frontend/README.md

 After the verification is successful, you will see that the status of your certificate becomes Issued, and there are 3 more records in the Hosted Zone of Route 53.

-# Ste 6： Create a distribution in CloudFront
+# Step 6： Create a distribution in CloudFront

 ![image](https://user-images.githubusercontent.com/57895489/159743862-e1904488-b3a0-4521-b720-55673e50c0d9.png)
 ![image](https://user-images.githubusercontent.com/57895489/159743954-9888eee8-936e-4d64-8f3c-b5c92bc399b4.png)